Skip to main content

 • Safeguarding Children

-• Services for Looked After Children and Corporate Parenting, Fostering and Adoption
+• Services for Looked After Children and Corporate Parenting, fostering and adoption

 • Early Help Services

-• Specialist Young People Services, including Youth Offending
+• Specialist Young People Services including Youth Offending

 • Education services (excluding certain functions relating to higher education and adult education)